Our Instant Pot shredded chicken recipe creates juicy, flavorful chicken shreds to put in tacos or soups.

 Since we’re serving the meat inside soft tacos, you can use the hands-free cooking time to get the tortillas and toppings ready.
 The tortillas can be baked in a 375°F oven for 3 minutes, and the toppings quickly chopped, or sliced.

-Can I Use Frozen Chicken for Shredded Chicken?
+Can I Use Frozen Chicken for This Recipe?

 Yes you can.
 Any frozen meat will be cooked-through under the pressure of the Instant Pot.